UA-Libraries-Research-Data-Services/SmiNav/README.md

        ```cmd
        .venv\Scripts\activate
        ```
-   - When the virtual environment is activated, your terminal or command prompt will show the name of the environment at the beginning of the command line.
-This indicates that you are now working within the virtual environment.

 3. **Install Dependencies**:
-    - With the virtual environment activated, you can install the required Python packages using `pip`.
-Run the following command:
+    - With the virtual environment activated, install the required Python packages:
       ```bash
       pip install rdkit
       ```
-    - This will install all the necessary Python packages for the project within the virtual environment, ensuring that they do not interfere with your system-wide Python installation.

-### FAQ
+## FAQ

-1. If Python dependencies installation fails with SmiNav, delete the created .venv folder before trying again.
+1. If Python dependencies installation fails with SmiNav, delete the created `.venv` folder before trying again.
 Typical failure is not having Python 3 or Python venv installed.

-2. Testing - We have last tested SmiNav with Godot v.4.2.1, RDKit 2023.09.05, and Python 3.11.
+2. Testing - We last tested SmiNav with Godot v.4.2.1, RDKit 2023.09.05, and Python 3.11.
 See also the Godot minimum requirements: https://docs.godotengine.org/en/stable/about/system_requirements.html

-### Known Limitations
+## Known Limitations

 1. In the 2D depictions, stereochemistry is not shown
-2. Currently only the atom Symbols are interactive in the SMILES string.
+2. Currently only the atom Symbols are interactive in the SMILES string
-3. Only explict hydrogens are shown in the depictions.
+3. Only explicit hydrogens are shown in the depictions.
 Valences are not automatically filled with H (e.g., an alcohol functional group would show up as -O, and not -OH)
 4. Does not support individual explicit hydrogens in the SMILES string (e.g., [H] or [H][O][H]).
 However, explicit hydrogens are supported when attached to atoms within brackets (e.g., [CH4] as an atom property)